The Best of LA in 2024: Anniversaries

 Crypto.com Arena 25th Anniversary

 Now known as Crypto.com Arena, STAPLES Center opened on Oct.
 17, 1999 with a concert by Bruce Springsteen & The E Street Band.
-The arena is the home of the NBA's Lakers and Clippers, the NHL's Kings and the WNBA's Sparks.
+The arena is the home of the NBA's Lakers, the NHL's Kings and the WNBA's Sparks.
 Since its opening, the Lakers have won six championships; the Kings have won two Stanley Cups; and the Sparks have won three championships.

 Two all-time NBA moments have taken place at Crypto.com Arena: Kobe Bryant scored 81 points against the Toronto Raptors in January 2006, second only to Wilt Chamberlain's 100-point performance; and in February 2023 LeBron James broke former Laker Kareem Abdul-Jabbar's scoring record with his 38,388th point - a fadeaway jumper in front of the home crowd.

-Crypto.com Arena has hosted 20 GRAMMY Awards - more than any other venue - and will host the 2024 ceremony on February 4 with Trevor Noah emceeing for the fourth time.
+Crypto.com Arena has hosted 20 GRAMMY Awards - more than any other venue - and hosted the 2024 ceremony on February 4 with Trevor Noah emceeing for the fourth time.

 Jack Nicholson and Faye Dunaway in "Chinatown" (1974)